 2. Willie Nelson Fillmore Poster

 Design + Photo montage (from 3 photos I took).

 What a total honor to work on Willie's poster - not to mention the thrill working on Fillmore posters.
 The concert was fabulous too!

 Delta Classic Chastain Park Ampitheater, Atlanta, Georgia, 2010

 Final poster + sketches that were shown to my client.
 The bottom entry shows the sketch chosen before I polished it up.

 I finally got to see Chris perform at Hardly Strictly Bluegrass Festival - he puts on a great show!!

-- Logo for Grand Manor bedding
+- Logo for Grand Manor bedding branding on spec

 - Berkeley Old-Time Music Convention (BOTMC) I've designed their programs for a bunch of years - based on the extraordinary poster designs of David Murray.
 This one from 2011.